acsone/acsoo/README.rst

 acsoo checklog
 --------------

-Check if an odoo log file conatains error, with the possibility to ignore some errors based on regular expressions.
+Check if an odoo log file contains error, with the possibility to ignore some errors based on regular expressions.

   .. code:: shell